 One of the problems with a trust is that it cannot accumulate income.
 Each year, the trust must distribute the money, otherwise, it gets stung with very high tax rates of 48.5%.

 There is one other tax structure that’s worth mentioning.
 The Self Managed Super Fund.

 But we have to include another disclaimer.
 We are not a licensed superannuation agent with ASIC.
 This limits us from any kind of advice for your situation, whether general or specific.

-All we are allowed to do is present factual information and educate you on how you can preserve income by using a Super fund.
+However it is one of the three types of tax structures, and we are allowed to present factual information and educate you on how you can preserve income by using a Super fund.

 If you’re nearing retirement age, there are options that will benefit you and the tax you’re liable to pay.
 Australian government rules allow for super funds that can spare you from heavy tax bills, but you have to do it right.